javiearth/git-course/git-course.md

 We have seen all the git commands you need to start using git as a version control programm of your work.
 This covers most of the things you'll be using while working in software development.
 Git is simple and powerful.

 In spite that git is very useful working in local, it shanes in cloud environments where teams of software developers work remotely.
-There are different solutions for that and one of the most used is GitHub.
-See the GitHub course to learn how to use git in the cloud.
+There are different solutions for that (GitHub, GitLab...).
+We'll cover this soon.

 Thank you for using this course to learn git, your feedback will be highly appreciated.
 You can contact the author of this course by e-mail to contact@javimolina.dev